WordPress/dashicons/README.md

 dashicons
 =========

-This is the temporary home of Dashicons, the WordPress admin icon font.
-For the official demo site, please see the WordPress Developer Hub: https://developer.wordpress.org/resource/dashicons/
+Dashicons, the WordPress admin icon font.
+For the official resource, please see the WordPress Developer Hub: https://developer.wordpress.org/resource/dashicons/

 For new icon requests, please post to this core trac ticket: https://core.trac.wordpress.org/ticket/27844